AKROGIS/USGS-Topo-Processing/Update_Instructions.md

 Each of the download lists (if not empty) should be downloaded to a separate folder for processing.
 The following are suggested folder names.
-If different folders are used, be sure to correct the `CONFIG` section of subsequent scripts.
+If different folders are used, be sure to correct the `Config` properties of subsequent scripts.

 - `WD\Indexes\new_downloads_qq.txt` => `WD\Downloads\QQ`